nerdoid/DQN/README.md

 2. Future proofing - As GPU RAM goes up, we can keep more GPU-side and reduce fetching delays.
 3. Master the computational graph - Immerse myself in the computational graph paradigm to better understand it.

-As such, a novel aspect of Hedonist's code is that the DQN's replay memory is implemented using TensorFlow ops.
+As such, a novel aspect of this project is that the DQN's replay memory is implemented using TensorFlow ops.
 This may very well turn out to be a terrible idea.
 But I won't know until I run some benchmarks.

 # Requirements